 This library lets you control the addressable RGB LED strips from Pololu Robotics & Electronics.

-This is a library for the mbed that allows you to control the addressable RGB LED strips from Pololu based on the WS2812B:
+This is a library for the mbed that allows you to control these addressable RGB LED products from Pololu:

 - Addressable RGB 30-LED Strip, 5V, 1m (WS2812B)